18+ Top Graphic Design Trends for 2023

 But that’s not the only application of the bright color graphic design trend.

 Designers are also using more rainbow-inspired palettes that break the rule of using just two or three colors for the design.
-Palettes with lots of bright color in interesting shapes or typography have been huge this year.
+Palettes with lots of bright colors in interesting shapes or typography have been huge this year.

-3. Three-Dimensional Still Life Elements
+14. Three-Dimensional Still Life Elements

 It seems like designers are itching to do three-dimensional design projects.
-That is showing up in staged elements and still life representations of elements and objects in a 3D space – real or created.
+That is showing up in staged elements and still-life representations of elements and objects in a 3D space – real or created.

-This concept creates a highly engaging canvas and representation for product placements and showing how something might look or feel in real life.
+This concept creates a highly engaging canvas and representation for product placements and shows how something might look or feel in real life.
 These designs are often rather elaborate, although they might not look like it at a glance, and might feature real and created objects.